|

 The Tron Theatre was established as a theatre club in 1979 (going fully public in 1989), rising from the ashes of the destroyed Close Theatre, based at the Citizens Theatre, Glasgow

-tron theatre on left, kirk steeple on right, photos © adrian welch
+tron theatre on left, kirk steeple on right, photos © Adrian Welch

 Tron Kirk by James Adam 1793.
 The steeple dates from 1631 and is one of the oldest buildings in the Merchant City

-tron kirk on right, photo © adrian welch
+tron kirk on right, photo © Adrian Welch

-Tron Theatre - Info from RMJM
+Tron Theatre Glasgow – Building Information

 Location: Glasgow, UK